A fascinating kind of ceramics is Raku ceramics. Raku is a ceramic technique that has been around for hundreds of years and has a fascinating history.

 If a ceramic piece is not fired at the correct temperature, it will make a huge difference in the final product’s outcome.
 It is also important that the correct kiln is used for the production process.
 This is because many things must be considered when using a kiln to fire ceramics.
 Many things can cause the final product to fail or crack during the firing process.

 To find out more you can read our blog How Does The Firing Temperature Affect Ceramics Production? by clicking here.

 What is 3-D Porcelain Manufacturing?

-Home decor and home furnishing products in 3-D continue to be an important home decor trend.
+Home decor and home furnishing products in 3-D are essential to home decor trends.
 Many types of home furnishing products use 3-D elements.
-The 3-D porcelain is a very unique product in that it is using modern-day computerized technology to efficiently produce a variety of 3-D shapes and sizes.
+3-D porcelain is a unique product in that it is using modern-day computerized technology to efficiently produce a variety of 3-D shapes and sizes.

 You can find out more about 3-D Porcelain by reading our blog 3-D Porcelain Manufacturing, All You Need to Know by clicking here.